TKTINC/true_asset_alluse/deployment/README.md

 # True-Asset-ALLUSE Deployment Automation

-**Autopilot for wealth with weekly income, annual growth, and perpetual peace of mind**
+**Autopilot for Wealth.....Engineered for compounding income and corpus**

 This directory contains all the necessary automation scripts, configurations, and documentation for deploying the True-Asset-ALLUSE wealth management autopilot system to AWS in a production environment.